TrustBound/dream_test/README.md

 ### Hook Failure Behavior

-If a hook fails, dream_test handles it gracefully:
+If a hook fails, Dream Test handles it gracefully:

 | Failure in    | Result                                            |
 | ------------- | ------------------------------------------------- |